-- 1. Knowledge improvement: Training in Newspaper reading, News analysis and presentation, understanding contemporary socio-political issues and current affairs is given to all First Year students. - Soft Skills: All students are trained in Soft Skills, Analytical Reasoning, Quantitative Aptitude and Functional English.
-Emphasis is on spoken English and Communication Skills.
-Comprehensive training will be given in Skill Oriented Courses as per curriculum. - CRT(Campus Recruitment Training): Training in employability skills like quantitative aptitude, logical and analytical reasoning, verbal proficiency, etc. is given to the students from First Year onwards.

-- Students are given company specific placement training with Customized Modules as per the requirements of the recruiting companies. - Technical Courses: Programming in C. C++, Java.
-Python are taught to all students, while industry oriented branch specific courses like Advanced Java courses, SQL, .NET, Asp, AUTOCAD etc. are offered to the students. - Certifications: Certification programmes like NPTEL courses.
-NX Software, ROBOTICS, CATIA, DELMIA, SIMULIA etc. are offered to students. - GATE, GRE/TOEFL/IELTS: Students who wish to pursue Higher Education in India or abroad are offered and guide in preparing for those examinations in their Final Year. - Guest Lectures and Seminars: Series of lectures and seminars on comprehensive professional development of the students and National conferences are organized with eminent resource persons from industry and academics.
+- 1. Knowledge improvement: Training in Newspaper reading, News analysis and presentation, understanding contemporary socio-political issues and current affairs is given to all First-Year students. - 2.
+Life Skills: Every student undergoes training in in Life Skills right from the first semester of his/her study at the institute.
+Emphasis is on spoken English, Communication Skills and Employability Skills. - APITA(Andhra Pradesh Information Technologies Academy): Third year students are trained in Analytical Reasoning, Quantitative Aptitude and Functional English. - 4.
+CRT(Campus Recruitment Training): Training in employability skills like quantitative aptitude, logical and analytical reasoning, verbal proficiency, etc. is given to the students from Second Year onwards.
+Students are given company specific placement training with Customized Modules as per the requirements of the recruiting companies. - Technical Courses: .NET, Asp, Advanced Java courses are taught to all Third-Year students, while industry-oriented branch specific courses like AUTOCAD, NX Software, ROBOTICS, CATIA, DELMIA, SIMULIAare offered to the students. - 6.
+Certifications: Certification programmes like NX Software, ROBOTICS, CATIA, DELMIA, SIMULIA are offered to students in the Third Year. - 7.
+GATE, GRE/TOEFL/IELTS: Students who wish to pursue Higher Education in India or abroad are offered help in preparing for those examinations in their Final Year. - Guest Lectures and Seminars: Series of lectures and seminars on comprehensive professional development of the students and National conferences are organized with eminent resource persons from industry and academics. - 9.
+Minors Degree:Students of one branch of engineering get an opportunity to pursue courses related to other branch to get a Minor Degree in that branch on fulfilling the necessary academic requirement. - 10.
+Honors Degree: Students of all branches get an opportunity to pursue advanced courses in their branches of study to get an Honors Degreeonfulfilling the necessary academic requirement. - 11.
+Internships: Student Internships are encouraged, and students can undergo both online and regular internships during their period of studyat the institution.